vinerothas/flash-projects/README.md

 # flash-projects

 My old projects written in Adobe Flash using AC3.
 I no longer own Adobe Flash so the projects are presented in their old wonky state.

-Some other notable projects that I can no longer find/run include a random generation of a top-down dungeon/maze and a zombie defense game with a stationary turret and animated enemies.
+## Crawler
+Navigate 10 randomly generated mazes as quickly as possible.
+The movement is very quick, so it's best to slide into turns by holding two buttons (forward and turn) at the same times.
+WASD or arrow keys to move.
+Run Dungeon Crawler\crawler.swf using a shockwave flash player (I recommend http://www.swffileplayer.com/).

 ## Platformer
 A simple test for 2D side view movement (WASD) with collisions.